khushboomourya/JavaScript-Project/README.md

 ### 5. Event Handling
   - Examples of how to effectively use JavaScript for event-driven programming.
-  - Projects demonstrating how to handle user interactions like clicks, keypresses, and more
+  - Projects demonstrating handling user interactions like clicks, keypresses, and more.